Podiatrists diagnose and treat diseases and deformities of the human foot.

 They also like working with, communicating with, and teaching people.
 They like helping or providing service to others.

-Podiatrists job description, Podiatrists salary, Podiatrists information, what is the job of a Podiatrist like, pros and cons about Podiatrists, colleges and universities for Podiatrists, is Podiatrists the right career for me, Hard careers to get into, careers in Healthcare and Medical
+Podiatrists job description, Podiatrists salary, Podiatrists information, what is the job of a Podiatrist like, pros and cons about Podiatrists, colleges and universities for Podiatrists, is Podiatrists the right career for me, careers in Healthcare and Medical

 Chiropodist, Doctor, Doctor of Podiatric Medicine (DPM), Doctor of Podiatry, Doctor Podiatric Medicine (DPM), Foot and Ankle Surgeon, Foot Doctor, Foot Orthopedist, Foot Roentgenologist, Foot Specialist